Lexie Carver: Storylines

 In 2007, Lexie is kidnapped by André because she claims she witnessed her half-brother EJ DiMera shooting John Black.
 Tek Kramer is the real witness of the crime, but they cover it up because Lexie did not want her husband to find out that she is with Tek again.
 Shortly afterwards, Lexie and Tek are run off the road.
 No bodies are recovered.
 Lexie is later discovered in the tunnels of Salem during a Bo and Hope investigation into the long running Brady-DiMera feud.

 Upon her return, Lexie reunites with her husband and is reinstated by the Salem University Hospital board and eventually becomes Chief of Staff.
 Her new position keeps her very busy which causes marital problems.
 She deals with the news that Theo is autistic.
 In order to spend more time with her son, Lexie resigns from her position, but remains at the hospital as a doctor.
 She also supports Abe's campaign for mayor.
 In November 2008, Lexie becomes Salem's First Lady.
 Lexie later returns to the position of Chief of Staff after Kayla, who took over the role, decides to leave Salem.

 In 2010, it is believed that Dr. Carly Manning would take on the position of Chief of Staff when Lexie and Abe consider leaving Salem.
 However, when they decide to stay, Lexie decides to keep her position at the hospital.

 In 2012, Lexie's mother Celeste returns to town with Lexie's brother, Cameron Davis.
 Before her arrival, Lexie suffers from headaches and begins to feel weak and faint.
 After initial tests run by Daniel Jonas, it's discovered she has brain tumors - as a result of being held captive in the toxic fume-filled tunnels under the DiMera mansion when André had kidnapped her a few years prior.
 Following further tests, it's discovered that the tumors have grown and are fatal, giving her a matter of weeks to live.
 Her family gathers around her, helping her with her bucket list, which includes going to Paris.
 Unable to fly, Abe, with the help of EJ and Cameron, turn the Horton Town Square into a Paris-like setting.
 In late June, a fragile Lexie goes on a picnic in the backyard with Abe, where she peacefully passes away in his arms.
 A ghostly Lexie visits her loved ones and assures Theo that while she may not always be there in her physical presence, she will always be there for him.

+In 2021 and 2024, Lexie visits Abe and comforts him.

+In 2025, it is shown that Rolf and EJ have a mysterious patient in a glowing pod that they are seeking to revive.
+In 2026, it is revealed that Lexie is the patient.